 But there is growing evidence that several million years ago the galactic center was the site of all manner of celestial fireworks.
 A pair of assistant professors – Kelly Holley-Bockelmann at Vanderbilt and Tamara Bogdanović at Georgia Institute of Technology – have come up with an explanation that fits these “forensic” clues.

 “Tamara and I had just attended an astronomy conference in Aspen, Colorado, where several of these new observations were announced,” said Holley-Bockelmann.
-“It was January 2010 and a snow storm had closed the airport.
+“It was January 2010 and a snowstorm had closed the airport.
 We decided to rent a car to drive to Denver.
 As we drove through the storm, we pieced together the clues from the conference and realized that a single catastrophic event – the collision between two black holes about 10 million years ago – could explain all the new evidence.”

 Another puzzling characteristic of the GC, the astronomer’s abbreviation for the galactic center, is the fact that it contains the three most massive clusters of young stars in the entire galaxy.
-The Central, Arches and Quintuplet clusters each contain hundreds of young, hot stars that are much larger than the Sun.
+The Central, Arches, and Quintuplet clusters each contain hundreds of young, hot stars that are much larger than the Sun.
 These stars typically burn out in “only” a few million years because of their extreme brightness, so there had to have been a relatively recent burst of star formation at the GC.

 The supermassive black hole that dominates the center of the Milky Way weighs in at about four million solar masses and is roughly 40 light seconds in diameter: only nine times the size of the sun.
 Such an object produces intense gravitational tides.
-So astronomers were surprised to discover a number of clumps of bright new stars closer than three lights years from the black hole’s maw.
+So astronomers were surprised to discover a number of clumps of bright new stars closer than three light years from the black hole’s maw.
 It wouldn’t be that surprising if the stars were being sucked into the black hole, but they show every sign of having formed in place.
 For this to happen, the clouds of dust and gas that they formed from must have been exceptionally dense: 10,000 times thicker than the other molecular clouds in the GC.

 While there is an excess of young hot stars in the galactic core, there is also a surprising dearth of older stars.
 Theoretical models predict that the density of old stars should increase as you move closer to the black hole.
 Instead, there are very few old stars found within several light years of the sleeping giant.